If you’re planning a Disney World vacation (especially if it’s your first time), you may have a lot of questions!

 How Do I Skip the Line for Rides?

+Regardless of whether or not you choose to purchase Genie+, there are other ways to wait less in the line.
 We recommend arriving early at the parks (45-60 minutes before they open) and heading for the most popular rides first.
 Do some research ahead of time to find what these rides are and which ones you want to ride most.
 You may also find shorter wait times at the end of the night.

 How is the Food?

 We’ve got good news — most Disney World food is MUCH better than you’d expect!
 Not everything in the parks is hot dogs, burgers, and chicken nuggets.
 You can find incredibly fancy cuisine, meals from cultures around the world, and comfort food all over the place.

 And Disney snacks are one of the things that guests love the most!
 We’ve got tons of recommendations, so make sure to get the DFB guide to get the best food advice.
 It has plenty of information on what to eat in the parks, and we even have special guidebooks for the EPCOT festivals.

 We hope that the answers to these questions can help you plan your Disney World vacation.
 And if you need more advice and tips, make sure to keep tuning in to DFB!